dasayan05/dasayan05.github.io/_posts/blog-tut/2018-11-25-intermediate-python-tutorial.md

 ## Interfere into the `Generator`:

-There is couple of lesser known usage of the `yield` keyword, one of them being a way to *interfere/poke into* the generation process.
-Essentially, `yield` can be used as a value which can be introduced by the caller/client during a generation request.
+There are couple of lesser known usage of the `yield` keyword, one of them being a way to *interfere/poke into* the generation process.
+Essentially, `yield` can be used to introduce caller/client specified object(s) into a generation request.
 Here is the code:

 ~~~python
 >>> def generator(upto):